 - No

 - But once we have test collections, we can reuse them (so long as we don't overtrain too badly)

 - Makes experimental work hard

 - Especially on a large scale

-• In some very specific settings, can use proxies
+- In some specific settings, can use proxies

-- E.g.: for approximate vector space retrieval, use cosine distance closeness - Search engines also use non-relevance-based measures. - Clickthrough on first result - Not very reliable if you look at a single clickthrough ... but pretty reliable in the aggregate. - Studies of user behavior in the lab - A/B testing
+- Search engines also use non-relevance-based measures.

+- Clickthrough on first result

+- Not very reliable if you look at a single clickthrough ... but pretty reliable in the aggregate.

+- Studies of user behavior in the lab

+- A/B testing